elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 end
 ```

-This code is similar to what we have in the `game_view.ex` file.
-When we load
+Our `PlayerApiView` module is similar to what we have in the `GameView` module.
-the `http://0.0.0.0:4000/api/players` URL, we're using `render_many/3` to list
+When we load the `http://0.0.0.0:4000/api/players` URL, we're using
-all the players.
-When we only want to show a single player, we can use a URL
+`render_many/3` to list all the players.
+When we only want to show a single
-like `http://0.0.0.0:4000/api/players/1` that will use `render_one/3` to only
+player, we can use a URL like `http://0.0.0.0:4000/api/players/1` that will use
-display a single user's JSON data.
-At the bottom, we're creating a function
+`render_one/3` to only display a single user's JSON data.
+At the bottom, we're
-that returns a map with all our player data.
-We can add or remove fields here
+creating a function that returns a map with all our player data.
+We can add or
-whenever we want to adjust the fields that are accessible via the JSON API.
+remove fields here whenever we want to adjust the fields that are accessible
+via the JSON API.

 This is all great news because it means we can still use the
 `http://0.0.0.0:4000/players` URL to access our list of players in the browser,